Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Conclusion

 The phenomenology is richer in the case of $S_3$ leptoquark where three different components, namely $S^{4/3}_3,\, S^{2/3}_3$ and $S^{1/3}_3$ are produced with the same tree-level mass.
-For our choices of the benchmark points these components often decays into final states consisting of muons compared to tau leptons as observed in the case of $S_1$.
-We notice that $S^{4/3}_3$ and $S^{2/3}_3$ components have distinctive signatures; $1-\rm{jet}+2\mu +\ptmiss \leq 30 \,\rm{GeV}$ and $1c-\rm{jet} +\ptmiss \geq 500\, \rm{GeV}$, respectively, which can probe very low values ($\lesssim \mathcal{O}(10^{-1})$) of the Yukawa-type coupling $Y^{22}_{ S_3}$ for a TeV mass scale $S_3$ at the upcoming upgrades of the LHC.
-On the other hand $S^{1/3}_{3}$ has four modes to search for, and focusing on the most encouraging ones $2\mu + 1c-\rm{jet} + \ptmiss \leq 30\, \rm{GeV}$ and $1\mu + 1c-\rm{jet} + \ptmiss \geq 200\, \rm{GeV}$, we find a similar small values of $Y^{22}_{ S_3}$ can be explored at the LHC/FCC.
-Additionally, we also briefed about the lepton flavor violating signatures in the decay caused due to the off-diagonal Yukawa-type coupling $Y^{32}_{S_3}$.
-In all cases, the event and the SM background numbers are presented at the LHC/FCC for three with center of mass energies 14\,TeV, 30\,TeV and 100\,TeV which exhibit a maximum reach of around 4\,TeV mass for $S_1$ and more than 5\,TeV mass for the $S_3$ leptoquark.
+For our choices of the benchmark points these components often decay into finalstates consisting of muons compared to tau leptons as observed in the case of $S_1$.
+We notice that $S^{4/3}_3$ and $S^{2/3}_3$ components have distinct signatures; $1-\rm{jet}+2\mu +\ptmiss \leq 30 \,\rm{GeV}$ and $1c-\rm{jet} +\ptmiss \geq 200\, \rm{GeV}$, respectively, which can probe very low values ($\lesssim \mathcal{O}(10^{-1})$) of the Yukawa-type coupling $Y^{22}_{ S_3}$ for a TeV mass scale $S_3$ at the upcoming upgrades of the LHC.
+On the other hand $S^{1/3}_{3}$ has four modes to search for, and focusing on the most encouraging ones $2\mu + 1c-\rm{jet} + \ptmiss \leq 30\, \rm{GeV}$ and $1\mu + 1c-\rm{jet} + \ptmiss \geq 500\, \rm{GeV}$, we find similar small values of $Y^{22}_{ S_3}$ can be explored at the LHC/FCC.
+Additionally, we also briefed about the lepton flavour violating signatures in the decay caused due to the off-diagonal Yukawa-type coupling $Y^{32}_{S_3}$.
+In majority of the finalstates from single production of $S_3$ leptoquarks, the signal and background event numbers are presented at three different centre-of-mass energies of 14 TeV, 30 TeV, and 100 TeV at the LHC/FCC.
+However, in case of the lepton flavour violating finalstates, the 14 TeV event numbers are not listed, citing low signal significance.
+The results exhibit a maximum reach of more than 5 TeV mass of the $S_3$ leptoquark at the 100 TeV FCC, if the Yukawa-type coupling of leptoquarks are large, namely, close to the perturbativity limit.